OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 );
 ```

-We can see that this file manager will try to open anything that conforms to any of the UTIs listed in `LSItemContentTypes` and it's ready to open files with the extensions listed in `UTTypeTagSpecification/"public.filename-extension"`.
-Please take a note of this because it will be useful if we want to search for vulnerabilities when dealing with the different types of files when performing dynamic analysis.
+We can see that this File Manager will try to open anything that conforms to any of the UTIs listed in `LSItemContentTypes` and it's ready to open files with the extensions listed in `UTTypeTagSpecification/"public.filename-extension"`.
+Please take a note of this because it will be useful if you want to search for vulnerabilities when dealing with the different types of files when performing dynamic analysis.

 ##### Dynamic Analysis